asserhan/Philosophers/README.md

-# Philosophers
+<div align='center'> <h1>Philosophers</h1> </div>
 This project is about Threads, mutexes and semaphores
-<div align='center'> <h1>Philosophers</h1> </div>
 <p align='center'>I never thought philosophy would be so deadly</p>
 <p align='center'>Dining philosophers problem's solution for 42 cursus project</p>